 If the judge finds you meet the qualifications, then your order of non-disclosure will be granted.
 Your records will be sealed from the general public and most employers.
 It’s important to know some government and licensing agencies will be able to obtain your records such as the state Board of Education Certification and the Texas Medical Board.

 How to Fill Out A Petition for Non-Disclosure – Visit the official website of the Texas courts to learn more about non-disclosure.
 Access the court document to learn non-disclosure eligibility, access the non-disclosure form, and learn who can see your charges if you’re granted non-disclosure.

 Texas Laws for Non-Disclosure – Visit the official website of Texas Government Code to learn more about orders of non-disclosure.
 Access the site to learn what is non-disclosure, how to get non-disclosure, and the relative cost of non-disclosure.

 DWI Lawyer for Non-Disclosure in Georgetown, Texas

 Has your past DWI charges or arrest haunted you over time?
 Do you want to find a way to seal your record completely?
-If so, get in contact with Law Office of Price & Wiggins, P.C. to learn more about non-disclosure.
+If so, get in contact with Law Office of Michael J. Price, P.C. to learn more about non-disclosure.
 A petition for non-disclosure could mean no licensing agencies, employers or anyone else can bring up your record with a background check.

 Contact Michael J. Price to learn how you can petition for non-disclosure.
 He has years of experience under his belt and can use his skills for your case.
 Call (512) 354-1880 to set up your first consultation today.
-Law Office of Price & Wiggins, P.C. represents people throughout the greater Williamson County and Bell County area including Georgetown, Belton, Temple, Killeen, Hutto and Taylor.
+Law Office of Michael J. Price, P.C. represents people throughout the greater Williamson County and Bell County area including Georgetown, Belton, Temple, Killeen, Hutto and Taylor.

 This article was last updated on December 4, 2019.